mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 API server : Authenticate the request and get the data Eg: kubectl get pods run in background.

+ETCD: is brain of k8s cluster stores all meta data of all the resources.

 Scheduler : Schedule your pod on node based on CPU & memory requiremets that we have specify.

 Control manager : Manages all the diffrent controller like replication controoler deployment controller job controller & node controller.